queenmarie/GhostRedefined/readme.md

 Ghost Redefined is an auto enumeration script, used for mild pentesting/hacking.

-The tool is intended legal purposes(white hat), you are responsible for your actions while using this tool.
+The tool is intended for legal and educational purposes **only**(white hat), you are responsible for your actions while using this tool.

 ### Credits
 - **stefan**